-UW Health's Sports Medicine doctors treat a wide range of common athletic injuries.
+UW Health's Sports Medicine doctors in Madison, Wisconsin, treat a wide range of common athletic injuries, including compartment syndrome, or a lack of oxygen caused by increased pressure in the calves.

-Compartment syndrome can occur in many areas of the body, but most frequently occurs in the calf.
-Your lower leg is divided into four compartments - anterior, lateral, posterior and deep posterior.
+Compartment syndrome can occur in many areas of the body, but the most common location is in the calf.
+The lower leg is divided into four compartments - anterior, lateral, posterior and deep posterior.
 Compartment syndrome is caused by increased pressure within one, two or all the compartments of the lower leg.
 The increased pressure within the lower leg compresses against very important structures including nerves, arteries and veins.

-This contributes to a lack of blood flow to the area, which results in a lack of oxygen (ischemia) for the muscles.
-The diagnosis of compartment syndrome is primarily based on clinical based symptoms but your physician may order a diagnostic test to measure the “pressures” of the compartments of the lower extremity.
+The compression results in a lack of blood flow to the lower leg and a decrease in the amount of oxygen delivered to the muscles (ischemia).
+The diagnosis of compartment syndrome is primarily based on clinical symptoms.
+There is also a diagnostic test to measure the “pressures” of the compartments of the lower extremity.

 Two Types of Compartment Syndrome